skorski/Writing/Management/BrandingGoals.md

 What is the goal of a publication?
 - share ideas
-- demonstrate competency
+- demonstrate competency / bolster reputation
-    + Future funding
+- expand the current state of the art
+- gain future funding

-What are the goals of our group?
+What are the goals of external outreach?
 - Increased team collaboration
 - Socialization of ideas
 - External recognition
 - External collaboration
+- business development

 How are we going to accomplish it?
+Group page (visible internally and externally)
+- provide a place to highlight work in a flashy manner
+- area to post white papers and articles

 Social web:
 - academia.edu
 - researchgate.com